 Our research and development activities are related to the development and improvement of new and existing products and equipment, as well as conceptual and engineering evaluation for translation into practical applications.
 We charge the costs of research and development unrelated to specific contracts as incurred.
-Contractual arrangements for customer-sponsored research and development can vary on a case-by-case basis and include contracts, cooperative agreements and grants.
+Contractual arrangements for customer-sponsored research and development can vary on a case-by-case basis.

-Research and development activities totaled \$40.8 million, \$66.9 million and \$63.4 million in the years ended December 31, 2020, 2019 and 2018, respectively.
-This includes amounts paid for by our customers of \$26.6 million, \$49.2 million and \$48.2 million, in the years ended December 31, 2020, 2019 and 2018, respectively.
+Research and development activities totaled \$31.4 million, \$40.8 million and \$66.9 million in the years ended December 31, 2021, 2020 and 2019, respectively.
+This includes amounts paid for by our customers of \$20.3 million, \$26.6 million and \$49.2 million, in the years ended December 31, 2021, 2020 and 2019, respectively.